waffleio/waffle.io-takeout/doc/REPLICATED.md

 * A dedicated host with Ubuntu 14.04 or greater installed
 * A Waffle Takeout license file (downloadable from [https://takeout.waffle.io](https://takeout.waffle.io))
+* A GitHub Enterprise installation secured via SSL certificate.
+(Waffle Takeout does not support connecting to GitHub Enterprise insecurely over http at this time.)

 ## Host Machine